-Firm details (previously known as Standing Data) are basic information we hold about your firm and publish on the Financial Services Register.
-You can keep it up to date online using Connect.
+Firm details are the basic facts we hold about your firm.
+They're published on the Financial Services Register and you must keep them up to date online using Connect.
 We call this process 'firm details attestation'.

 Firm details are made up of your firm’s: